ShubhaPokharel/InheritancePractice/README.md

 4- We can add new features to the child class without modifying the existing properties / functionalities from parent class.

+5- We use it for Method Overriding (so runtime polymorphism can be achieved).

 Types of Inheritance